jupyter-server/enterprise_gateway/docs/source/system-architecture.md

 ### Enterprise Gateway Process Proxy Extensions
-Enterprise Gateway is follow-on project to Jupyter Kernel Gateway with additional abilities to support remote kernel sessions on behalf of multiple users within resource managed frameworks such as Yarn.
+Enterprise Gateway is follow-on project to Jupyter Kernel Gateway with additional abilities to support remote kernel sessions on behalf of multiple users within resource managed frameworks such as YARN.
 Enterprise Gateway introduces these capabilities by extending the existing class hierarchies for `KernelManager`, `MultiKernelManager` and `KernelSpec` classes, along with an additional abstraction known as a *process proxy*.